andmos/ansible-workshop/Tasks.md

 }
 ```

-The files you need to run the application is `build/libs/helloworld.jar` and helloworld.yml(configuration file).
+The files you need to run the application is `app/helloworld.jar` and  `app/helloworld.yml`(configuration file).
 Copy these files to the server or just run them if you have built the application on the server itself.

 If you are feeling great you can make a systemd-job to autostart the application.
 If not just run it with `screen` for this workshop.

 Before startup you need to configure the database connection.
 When the application and database are on the same server this is very simple.
 Edit `helloworld.yml` and change the password for the database connection to url: jdbc:postgresql://localhost/ansible-workshop.

 When the application starts it will try to connect to the database and will give an error if this fails.

-Før oppstart må man konfigurere tilkoblingen til databasen.

 When everything is running the application contains 3 (badly implemented) endpoints to interact with the database.
 The are located under `http://serverip/database/`.
 The resources are